 People often struggle in both life and business with the process of goal-setting—more than likely, you’ve read a lot about creating SMART goals.
 SMART is an acronym for: specific, measurable, attainable, realistic, and timely.
-Being realistic is one of the criteria for setting goals that will serve you, but the truth is, the rest of the acronym helps ensure that your goals are realistic.
+SMART goals give direction and focus to your efforts.
+If your goal is without focus, or if you are unable to tell if it's working, odds are you'll be wasting time.

 Let's Be Clear

 If there’s one thing that keeps people stuck, it’s a lack of clarity.

 You know you want to quit your soul-sucking day job in favor of the freedom of self-employment, but you aren’t clear on the steps to take.
 You want to take an exotic vacation, but you aren’t sure where to go—or how to make it happen.
 You want to grow your business but aren’t even sure what that means.

 The truth is, with ambiguous “goals” such as these, in five or ten years, you’ll still be right where you’re at today.
 But with a little clarity, you can achieve any goal you can conceive.
 The first step is simple, visualize what you want.

 A vision board is a planning tool that allows you to unleash your creativity and daydream in a tangible format.
 Vision boards can serve to keep you inspired when boredom strikes and remind you of why you’re working so hard when all you want to do is take a nap.
 Best of all, creating a vision board is easy—and fun!